radiustechsystems/ai-agent-toolkit/typescript/packages/plugins/contracts/README.md

 # Radius AI Agent Contracts Plugin

-This plugin provides AI agents with the ability to interact with any smart contract on the Radius blockchain through a standardized interface.
+This plugin provides AI agents with the ability to interact with any smart contract on Radius through a standardized interface.

 ## Features